byteface/domonic/README.md

     - You are Missing a comma between attributes

 SyntaxError: positional argument follows keyword argument
-    - You have to pass attributes LAST. and strings and objects first. *see docs*
+    - You have to pass attributes LAST. and strings and objects first. *see notes on templating above*

 TypeError: unsupported operand type(s) for ** or pow(): 'str' and 'dict'
     - You are Missing a comma between attributes. before the **{}